IamTechknow/trailapp/README.md

 # Wetlands Watcher

 An Android application with a Google Maps interface to display trail information and data.
+Demonstrates the use of Material Design, XML parsing, database storage, and background threading to handle KML data from the Watsonville Wetlands Watch.

 # Build notes
-This project has dependencies with the Google Play Services and AppCompat library, and is configured in the old Ant Build model instead of Gradle.
-To build properly in IDEA, find the two library directories and add them as modules, then on Dependencies for the trailapp module, add the modules, JARs, and libraries.
+This project has dependencies with the Google Play Services and Android Support library, as well as the Android Maps Utilities library.
+This is a Gradle based project which handles all the dependencies.

-Next, make sure the appcompat module SDK is API level 21 or up.
-Now you can build the project!
+At the moment this project targets API level 22 and there will encounter build errors about a values-v23 folder for the appcompat library repository.
+The folder needs to be moved or deleted for the build to work

 # Acknowledgements
-This project draws ideas from Niantic Lab's Field Trip
+This project draws ideas from Niantic Lab's Field Trip, and was first conceived at the Hack UCSC 2015 hackathon.
+More information may be found at the About screen.